thanethomson/conference-mgmt/README.md

 The `sort_talks.py` script can be used as follows:

 ```
-usage: sort_talks.py [-h] [--shuffle] input_file
+usage: sort_talks.py [-h] [--shuffle] [-v] input_file

 positional arguments:
-  input_file  A text file from which to read the list of talks (one per line).
+  input_file     A text file from which to read the list of talks (one per
+                 line).

 optional arguments:
   -h, --help     show this help message and exit
   --shuffle      Shuffles the inputs first before scheduling the talks.
+  -v, --verbose  Adds some verbose output about the quality of the solution.
 ```

 ## Usage Examples